dekuNukem/FAP80/README.md

 ## Design philosophy

 As I said above I made the decision to use modern parts for simplicity and flexibility in the design.
-Take the active backplane for example, the entire bus is connected to a STM32 microcontroller, and it provides clock to Z80 via one of the PWM channels.
+Take the active backplane for example, the entire bus is connected to a STM32 microcontroller, which drives Z80 clock via one of the PWM channels.
 At the same time the uC monitors the contents on the bus, so setting breakpoints or obtaining execution traces is easily done.
 The uC can also reset the Z80, or even take over the bus and read/write directly into EEPROM and RAM.

 Notice how a cheap modern part eliminates the need for separate reset circuitry, clock circuitry, debugger, and EEPROM programmer.
 And because the uC is programmable, it can be customized even after hardware design is done.